helendragon/SBI_Project/README.md

 ### Example 5 - ATP Synthase (5ara)

 This example corresponds to the ATP Synthase (PDB: 5ara).
 It corresponds to a very complex protein, whith a lot of chains and interactions.
+It is composed by two domains, each one composed respectively by 5 and 8 subunits.
 Modeling it has been very challenging.
 Here we are doing it with all the interactions. <br />
 To obtain the complex we would do:

     complexbuilder -i /5ara_all -o /results -c 2.5